-Underrated by many, the best boating spots in the Hunter Valley offer a perfect way to enjoy a fine summerโs day.
-One that avoids the crowded feeling along Sydneyโs waterways.
+Anywhere outside the big tourist spots are often overlooked, but the best boating spots in the Hunter Valley rival anywhere in Australia.
+They offer the perfect way to enjoy a fine summerโs day, most importantly one that avoids the crowded feeling along Sydneyโs waterways.

-The best boating spots in the Hunter Valley are a mix of rivers, lakes and calm seas providing a wealth of activities from gentle sailing to securing the day’s catch.
+The best boating spots in the Hunter Valley are a mix of rivers, lakes and calm seas.
+Whether you want a day’s gentle sailing or somewhere to catch dinner, there are plenty of options.

-Shaped by the winding Hunter River, the region offers plenty of options for getting on the water.
+Shaped by the winding Hunter River and the expansive Lake Macquarie, the region offers plenty of options for getting on the water.
 This can be for experienced yachtsmen or families wanting a gentle paddle.

-Whether it is exploring the wonders of Lake Macquarie or going for a splendid catch in Port Stephens, there is something for everyone close to the water.
+Whether it’s exploring the wonders of Lake Macquarie or going for a fish in Port Stephens, there’s something for everyone close to the water.
 So what are the best boating spots in the Hunter Valley?

-The best boating spots in the Hunter Valley revealed
+The best boating spots in the Hunter Valley region

 Lake Macquarie

 Thereโs no doubting Lake Macquarieโs natural attraction.
-The largest saltwater lagoon in the Southern Hemisphere sprawls over 604sq.km and dominates the southern Hunter coastline.
-Itโs no surprise that this vast expanse is perfect for boating and sailing.
-The water is extremely calm โ protected from the Tasman Sea by a narrow isthmus.
-This makes it suitable for all boat types โ from windsurfing to motorboats.
+The largest saltwater lagoon in the Southern Hemisphere sprawls over 600sq/km and dominates the southern Hunter coastline.
+Itโs no surprise that this vast lake is perfect for boating.
+The water is extremely calm, especially in winter, which makes it suitable for all water-based activities โ from windsurfing to motorboats.

-Surrounded by the namesake city, it shouldnโt be difficult to access boat hire or boat ramps to hit the water.
-The shallow depth of 8m means that larger boats wonโt disturb you and there are plenty of sheltered bays to drop anchor in should you wish.
+Surrounded by the namesake city, there boat ramps all around the lake.
+The shallow depth of 8m means that larger boats wonโt disturb you and there are plenty of sheltered bays to drop anchor to cast off.
 Those wanting to spend multiple days on the water wonโt be disappointed either.
-You will find no shortage of campsites with boat ramps adjacent to the water.
-It means you can spend the day sailing and head back to land before exploring more the next should you wish.
+There’s no shortage of campsites with their boat ramps, including Belmont South and Swansea.
+Spend the day sailing and head back to land before repeating everything the next day.
 Itโs why Lake Macquarie is one of the best boating spots in the Hunter Valley.

 Port Stephens

-North of Newcastle, the wide expanses of Port Stephens call for visitors to explore its vast waters.
-And there are good reasons for this.
-Firstly, the area is one of the best fishing spots in Australia.
-Thereโs no shortage of species waiting to be caught.
+North of Newcastle, Port Stephens calls to visitors to explore its vast waters.
+The area is one of the best fishing spots in Australia.
 You can find trevally, snapper, bream and mulloway in abundance in these warm waters.
-With relatively calm tides and an average depth of 14m, thereโs no reason to hire a boat and spend all day trying to get the perfect catch.
+With relatively calm tides and an average depth of 14m, it’s easy to spend the whole day trying to get the perfect catch(es).

 Broken Bay

-Broken Bay acts as the buffer between the Hunter region and Sydneyโs myriad collection of waterways.
-Yet accessing this haven is anything but difficult.
-On the southern tip of the Central Coast, Broken Bay is naturally gifted for water activity.
-Its headlands prevent powerful currents from forming and also channel easterly winds to prevail.
-All this makes for perfect boating and sailing conditions regardless of your experience.
+Broken Bay acts as the buffer between the Hunter region and the big smoke of Sydney.
+On the southern tip of the Central Coast, Broken Bay is a great spot for water activity.
+Its headlands prevent powerful currents from forming, resulting in smooth sailing.
+Whether you want a relaxing break or you’re a beginner looking for favourable sailing conditions.

 Brisbane Water

-Further up from Broken Bay, Brisbane Water provides marine explorers plenty to mull over.
-This vast estuary comprises access to bustling cities and pristine forests within the same trip.
-Bordering the Central Coast, exploring Brisbane Water offers the chance to jump between some of the areaโs best beaches.
-Why not set off from Gosford and sail across to more tranquil settings like Woy Woy or Ettalong Beach.
+Further up the coast from Broken Bay, Brisbane Water is another popular boating spot, slightly outside the Hunter Valley area.
+As well as the large estuary, a trip to Brisbane Water also gives you access to pristine forests in the same trip.
+Bordering the Central Coast, Brisbane Water offers the chance to jump between some of the areaโs best beaches.

 Tuggerah Lakes

 Between the Central Coast and Lake Macquarie, the Tuggerah Lakes system offers a great spot for casual boating.
-Made up of 3 coastal lagoons, this lake system is known for shallow but calm waters.
-Most of the water bodies have an average depth of 2m โ so donโt expect any major boats here.
-However, anyone with a kayak or small sailboat will have to explore these calm waters.
+Made up of three coastal lagoons, this lake system is known for shallow but calm waters.
+Most of the water have an average depth of 2m โ so donโt expect any monster boats here.
+This makes the area popular with anyone with a kayak or small sailboat who wants a slow and calm day out.

-The Tuggerah Lakes system has seen a lot of investment too with boat ramps consistently added in surrounding towns.
+The Tuggerah Lakes system has seen a lot of investment with new boat ramps consistently added.
 Given the lack of traffic and the shallow depth of the water, itโs a perfect introduction to exploring open waterways.
-Itโs why the Tuggerah Lakes are one of the best boating spots in the Hunter Valley for beginners.

 Newcastle

 When you do hit the water, it becomes the perfect spot for open-sea fishing.
 Youโll find all the main catches that draw attention.
-Salmon, kingfish, bream and leatherjackets are all found in plentiful numbers just off the shoreline.
+Salmon, kingfish, bream and leatherjackets are all found in huge numbers just off the shoreline.
 Itโs perfect for not only securing a good catch but also a great way to source a meal to enjoy when back on land.
 This makes Newcastle one of NSWโs most underrated boating areas.
+If you’re looking for boat finance in Newcastle, there are plenty of options available too.

 Lake Glenbawn

-Not all of the best boating spots in the Hunter Valley are coastal lagoons.
-One of the best can be found inland near Scone at Lake Glenbawn.
-Formed from damming the Hunter River, Lake Glenbawn sprawls over 2,600 hectares surrounding nearby hillsides.
-Yet this reservoir is an area that escapes the eyes of many locals and tourists.
+While most of the best boating spots are by the coast for obvious reasons, one of the best can be found inland near Scone at Lake Glenbawn.
+Formed from damming the Hunter River, Lake Glenbawn sprawls over 2,600 hectares surrounded by rolling hills.
+Despite its many plus cards, this reservoir escapes the eyes of many tourists.

-Yet these waters are perfect for boating activities of all types.
+These waters are perfect for boating activities of all types.
 Families can relax and drift along the lake’s calm surface using boats, yachts or kayaks.
-Meanwhile, those keen on fishing can also hit the water and search for Macquarie perch, Australian bass or Murray Cod.
+Those keen on fishing can also hit the water and search for Macquarie perch, Australian bass or Murray cod.
 No matter what the purpose is, Lake Glenbawn has an answer for you.
 A great hidden discovery in the upstream Hunter River.

 As you can see, there are plenty of different activities to enjoy when exploring the best boating spots in the Hunter Valley.
 Some areas such as Lake Macquarie and Broken Bay offer something for everybody and are easily accessible from major cities.
 Meanwhile, spots like Port Stephens and Newcastle are perfect for experienced fishermen wanting to make a stunning catch.

-For the unfamiliar, areas like Lake Glenbawn and Tuggerah Lakes offer a small introduction to exploring waterways at your own pace.
-It allows for a more relaxed vibe and a gentle way to pass the time.
-No matter what option you choose though, there are plenty of ways to enjoy your time on the water when exploring the best boating spots in the Hunter Valley.
+For something quieter, areas like Lake Glenbawn and Tuggerah Lakes offer a small introduction to exploring waterways at your own pace.
+They offer a more relaxed vibe and a gentle way to pass the time.
+No matter what option you choose though, there are plenty of ways to explore the best boating spots in the Hunter Valley.

 Before you embark on your perfect camping trip, Dealify Boat Finance can offer you unbeatable deals, customised to your needs, to discover the best boating spots in the Hunter Valley .

-Our award-winning team of boat finance lending experts are ready to serve you.
-Call us on 1300 28 57 67 or email approvals@dealify.au today, so you can enjoy the best boating spots in the Hunter Valley today.
+Call us on 1300 28 57 67, try our boat finance calculator or email approvals@dealify.au today, so you can enjoy the best boating spots in the Hunter Valley today.